-Deep supervision is a technique which adds auxiliary loss outputs to the U-Net decoder layers.
-For nnU-Net, we add auxiliary losses to three latest decoder levels.
-Final loss is a weighted average of the obtained loss values.
+Deep supervision is a technique that adds auxiliary loss outputs to the U-Net decoder layers.
+For nnU-Net, we add auxiliary losses to the three latest decoder levels.
+The final loss is a weighted average of the obtained loss values.
 Deep supervision can be enabled by adding the

 Test time augmentation

 Test time augmentation is an inference technique that averages predictions from augmented images with its prediction.
 As a result, predictions are more accurate, but with the cost of a slower inference process.
 For nnU-Net, we use all possible flip combinations for image augmenting.
 Test time augmentation can be enabled by adding the

 --tta flag to the training or inference script invocation.

 During inference, this method replaces an arbitrary resolution input image with a batch of overlapping windows, that cover the whole input.
 After passing this batch through the network a prediction with the original resolution is reassembled.
 Predicted values inside overlapped regions are obtained from a weighted average.

 Overlap ratio and weights for the average (i.e. blending mode) can be adjusted with the